zanamama/Portfolio/README.md

 The following animation will show the website's appearance and functionality.

 ## Add more details here with a link to my finished portfolio..or screenshot.

-## I'm seeing that this README is attached to the wrong index and style sheets.